Gloria-Kitili/music-app/README.md

 ### Music-App

-SoundScape is a cutting-edge music app that allows you to fully immerse yourself in your favorite songs.
+Music-app is a cutting-edge music app that allows you to fully immerse yourself in your favorite songs.
-With its sleek design and user-friendly interface, SoundScape offers a unique audio experience that brings your music to life like never before.
+With its sleek design and user-friendly interface, Music-app offers a unique audio experience that brings your music to life like never before.
-Whether you're a casual listener or an avid music lover, SoundScape has something for everyone.
+Whether you're a casual listener or an avid music lover, Music-App has something for everyone.
 Discover new artists, create playlists, and enjoy high-quality audio streaming all in one convenient location.
-With SoundScape, your music will never sound the same again.
+With Music-App, your music will never sound the same again.

-The app is currently deployed here https://soundscape-frontend.onrender.com

-The database is deployed here https://railsapp-soundscape.onrender.com

-The frontend react app page is found here https://github.com/derrickmomanyi/SoundScape-FrontEnd